chasewnelson/VCFgenie/README.md

 # VCFgenie
 **VCFgenie** is a Python program for dynamically processing within-sample (pooled-sequencing) variants in a VCF file by implementing arbitrarily compplex filtering rules and controlling for a false-discovery rate.

-To test the software with the [example data](#examples), execute the program at the Unix command line or Mac Terminal as follows:
+To test the software with [example data](#examples), execute the program at the Unix command line or Mac Terminal as follows:

 ### FORMAT: